keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 types/journal_entry_context.rb           class JournalEntryContext (:journal, :linenum, :line)
 ```

+Although there's a lot going on here, the vertical and horizontal alignments and spacing make the code
-Here's what this does:
+straightforward to follow.
+Here's what it does:

 * grep the code base for `"Struct"`
 * exclude references to `"OpenStruct"` with `grep -v`
 * remove unwanted text with `gsub`
-* split the line into 1) a filespec relative to the project root, and 2) the class definition
+* split the line into 1) a filespec relative to `lib/rockbooks`, and 2) the class definition
 * strip unwanted space because that will mess up the horizontal alignment of the output.
 * use C-style printf formatting to align the text into two columns